AnyBody/ammr/Docs/index.rst

    :width: 70 %
    :alt: The AnyBody Model Repository

-   The AnyBody Model Repository is a unique open collection of human body parts.
+   *The AnyBody Model Repository is a unique open collection of human body parts*.

 The models are developed in research projects at academic institutions or by